anbland/mosquitto/README.md

 Eclipse Mosquitto
 =================

+Mosquitto fork created to enable usage of the OpenSSL partial_chain verification option.
+This option allows Mosquitto to use an intermedate CA as a trust anchor for TLS.

 Mosquitto is an open source implementation of a server for version 5.0, 3.1.1, and 3.1 of the MQTT protocol.
 It also includes a C and C++ client library, and the `mosquitto_pub` and `mosquitto_sub` utilities for publishing and